CruxConnect/crux-docs/_product/get_item_detail_retailer.md

   {: title="Response" }

 ---
 Get Details about an Item and the SKUs associated to it.
 There is a varying amount of data provided with each item and associated SKUs.
 The Response Parameters listed below are potential attributes of Items and SKUs that may be returned to you.
-Your username and password are optional as you can send your authorization token to receive this information.

 ### Response Parameters: